-As for Rumi's numerous mentioning and metaphorical usages of Jesus' Miracles and healing powers, particularly, Rumi's numerous alluding to Breath of Jesus bringing dead to life, I'd like to offer this brief explanation: While rejecting Jesus Christs' Holy Trinity doctrine, the Christian concept of Jesus as the Father, the Son and the Holy Spirit as three co-equal and co-eternal Gods functioning as One Godhead, Muslims hold Jesus as one of their most beloved, respected, and revered of Prophets.
-In the Quranic Verses, Jesus is referred to as Ruh-Allah (Spirit of God) and also Kalem-Allah (Word of God); while Moses is referred to as Kalimullah or Speaker of God - hence Jews are also known to Muslims as Kalimi - followers of Kalimullah or Moses.
+As for Rumi's numerous mentioning and metaphorical usages of Jesus' Miracles and healing powers, particularly, Rumi's numerous alluding to Breath of Jesus bringing dead to life, I'd like to offer this brief explanation: While rejecting Jesus Christs' Trinity doctrine -- the Christian concept of Jesus as the Father, the Son and the Holy Spirit as three co-equal and co-eternal Gods functioning as One Godhead-- Muslims hold Jesus as one of their most beloved, respected, and revered of Prophets.
+In the Quranic Verses, Jesus is referred to as Rooh-Allah (Spirit of God) and also Kalam-Allah (Word of God); while Moses is referred to as Kalimullah or Speaker of God - hence Jews are also known to Muslims as Kalimi - Followers of Kalimullah or Moses.

 عیسی وموسی که باشد چاوشان درگهش